 A graded approach may be the best process to implement the ISMS/EMS at a closure site.
-For example, the Fernald Environmental Management Project (FEMP) shut down production activities in 1989.
-The clean up is being conducted under CERCLA, and in accordance with approved Records of Decision (RODs), workplans and legal agreements with EPA and the State of Ohio.
-Completion of clean up is scheduled for 2006.
-Much of the systematic approach of an EMS is realized through the CERCLA investigation, planning, stakeholder review, implementation and monitoring process.
+For example, the Fernald Environmental Management Project shut down production activities in 1989.
+The cleanup is being conducted under CERCLA, and in accordance with approved Records of Decision (RODs), work plans and legal agreements with EPA and the State of Ohio.
+Completion of cleanup is scheduled for 2006.
+Much of the systematic approach of an EMS is realized through the CERCLA investigation, planning, stakeholder review, implementation, and monitoring process.

-The major elements of an ISMS/EMS are: planning, implementation and operation, checking and corrective action, and management review and are discussed in Section 6 of this Guide.
-For example, identifying environmental aspects and impacts, which is part of your planning element, may have been accomplished during the RI/FS process.
-The site's objectives and targets, which are also part of the planning element, may have been determined through pathway analysis and establishment of clean up levels and programs/activities approved in RODs and workplans.
-Elements of implementation and operation and checking and corrective action would be part of the site's CERCLA clean up program.
+The major elements of an ISMS/EMS, are: planning, implementation and operation, checking and corrective action, and management review, and are discussed in section 6 of this Guide.
+For example, identifying environmental aspects and impacts, which is part of the planning element, may have been accomplished during the RI/FS process.
+The site's objectives and targets, which are also part of the planning element, may have been determined through pathway analysis and establishment of cleanup levels and programs/activities approved in RODs and work plans.
+Elements of implementation and operation and checking and corrective action would be part of the site's CERCLA cleanup program.
 Closure sites may be further along in the implementation of many elements of an ISMS/EMS than many operating sites.
 They have conducted extensive planning and analysis activities that can be incorporated into their ISMS/EMS.